 Every year I like to make something to give to friends and/or family members.
 Last year I made cookie mix in a jar that I embellished with a handmade ornament.
 It’s easy to find unique and inexpensive containers at dollar stores, discount corners of home stores or even vintage ones at second hand stores.
 Other years I’ve made ornaments, aromatherapy bath salts, preserves, fudge… I find that everyone loves receiving these handmade gifts and appreciates the work that has gone into them.

 If you’re really short on time or need to find other unique personalized gifts, consider shopping at your local market or on Etsy.
-Last year I bought a vintage matchbook necklace for my friend from Nostalgic Summer.
-Not only did she love it, but her teenage daughter tries to steal it to wear all the time.
+Last year I bought a vintage matchbook necklace for my friend that’s one-of-a-kind.
+Not only did she love it, but her teenage daughter tries to wear it all the time too.

 Another important task left off last year’s countdown list (and reminded to me by Pam at Simple Details) is to book appointments for hair, nails or whatever you and your family need coiffed and primped.
 Quite often stylists book up quickly so take a look at your schedule and make the calls.
 You may even want to take some of those handmade gifts along with you to your appointments to say “thank you!”